mmphego/mmphego.github.io/_posts/2022-05-09-How-I-setup-Jenkins-on-Docker-container-using-Ansible-Part-1.md

 cd /home/ansible/.ssh
 ```

-Then paste the public key contents that we generated earlier on the host environment into the `authorized_keys` file and save.
+Then paste the public key, contents that we generated earlier on the host environment into the `authorized_keys` file and save.

 ```bash
 vi authorized_keys
 ```

-This will ensure that we can SSH into the instance without a password and we can run Ansible commands without being prompted for a password each time.
+This will ensure that we can SSH into the instance without a password, and we can run Ansible commands without being prompted for a password each time.

 Going back to the host environment, we can test the SSH connection to the EC2 instance using the ansible user that we just created: